A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Method

 \section{Method}

-Various kinds of classifiers have been used in GHIC tasks, and CNN classifiers are proved to achieve better performance than some classical Machine Learning (ML) methods.
+Various kinds of classifiers have been used in GHIC tasks, and CNN classifiers are proved to achieve better performance than some classical ML methods.
 However, the results obtained by training them directly are not so satisfying.
-Considering that fact, we develop the HCRF-AM model to to refine the classification results further.
+Considering that fact, we develop the HCRF-AM model to refine the classification results further.
 Our proposed method consists of three main building blocks such as Attention Mechanism (AM) module, Image Classification (IC) module, and \emph{Classification Probability-based Ensemble Learning} (CPEL).
-The structure of our HCRF-AM model is illustrated in Fig.~\ref{fig:structure}.
-We explain each building block in the next subsections.
+Fig.~\ref{fig:structure} shows the architecture of our HCRF-AM model.
+We explain each building block in the following subsections.